FloatingStory/CSE-5525-Default-Project/README.md

 ├── train_sft.py              # Supervised Fine-Tuning setup using Tinker API
 ├── train_rm.py               # N/A
-├── train_pref.py             # Preference Optimization (DPO) setup using Tinker API ├── configs/                  # N/A
+├── train_pref.py             # Preference Optimization (DPO) setup using Tinker API ├── CodeExtensionAnalysis.ipynb # Code used to extract number of valid syntactic parses and manually observe generated code ├── save_checkpoint.py        # Code used to obtain LoRA weights from Tinker and store into a .tar file ├── configs/                  # N/A
 ├── scripts/                  # N/A
 └── evals/                    # Evaluation suite (OLMES)